 Brunswick Community College is committed to providing its students, employees, and visitors with a safe and healthy environment.
 Smoking is recognized as a significant health risk to both the smoker and the non-smoker as well as a safety hazard to the College.

-The use of tobacco products is prohibited on all Brunswick Community College property and in vehicles owned, leased, or operated by the institution.
-This new tobacco-free policy will be adopted by Brunswick Community College on July 1, 2017
+Effective July 1, 2017, the use of tobacco products is prohibited on all Brunswick Community College property and in vehicles owned, leased, or operated by the institution.